kknani24/kknani24/README.md

 👋 Hi, I’m @kknani24
-👀 I’m passionate about AI, Machine Learning, and Data Science, with a focus on developing innovative solutions and applications.
+👀 I’m passionate about AI, Machine Learning, and Data Science, with a strong focus on research and innovation in these fields.
 🌱 I’m currently expanding my expertise in advanced ML algorithms, deep learning frameworks, and data analytics using Python and Jupyter Notebook.
-💞️ I’m looking to collaborate on cutting-edge research, contribute to open-source projects, and explore new methodologies in AI and ML.
+💞️ I’m looking to collaborate on groundbreaking research projects, contribute to open-source initiatives, and explore new methodologies in AI and ML.